opendxl/opendxl-domaintools-service-python/doc/sdk/basicwhoishistoryexample.rst

 From the DomainTools `Whois History Documentation <https://www.domaintools.com/resources/api-documentation/whois-history/>`_:

-`"
-The Whois History API provides a list of historic Whois records for a domain name.
+    `"The Whois History API provides a list of historic Whois records for a domain name."`
-"`

 The final step is to perform a `synchronous request` via the DXL fabric.
 If the `response message` is not an error its contents are formatted and displayed.